AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Log in to Workfront from an Adobe Creative Cloud application&nbsp;
+## Log in to Workfront from an Adobe Creative Cloud application&nbsp; {#log-in-to-workfront-from-an-adobe-creative-cloud-application}

 When you log in to Workfront from one of the supported Adobe applications, you are logged in to all supported Adobe applications.